jamesmart77/PTA-Planner/README.md

 test/events.js ---> tests the 'creation of an event' in the DB table events - more acceptance test than unit test test/sample-test.js ---> A sample test file with boilerplate code
 All files in test directory are run each time `npm test` is run from command line, as per standard practice.
-All lines are explained as Unit Testing s complicated enough but testing express is another layer of complicated!